mehdisafaee/the-wild-oasis/README.md

 # The-World-Oasis

-# This Project is the internal application used inside the hotel to check all about cabins,guests,bookings
+### This Project is the internal application used inside the hotel to check all about cabins,guests,bookings

-# Technologies for control remote data that I used, are: supabase, React Query
+### Technologies for control remote data that I used, are:

+Supabase, React Query

-# Other library used in this Project:
+### Other library used in this Project:

 React router
 Styled components